Readit News logoReadit News

 This is true.
 We’ve been so formatted by big keyboard that I never considered just the tip of my fingers.
 I hope you’ll make good use of our opposable thumbs in this new keyboard paradigm

-Guekka · 9 months ago
+Guekka · a year ago

 The CharaChorder [1] is one attempt to give a completely different shape to input methods